 3. Pour the milk paint into a pourable container with a spout, then pour or spoon the paint into the ornament.

 I used a cheap plastic measuring cup now officially deemed for my milk paint adventures!

 4. Pick up the paint-filled ornament, then twist and turn it until the ornament is completely covered with paint inside.

 5. Turn the ornament upside down, and allow the remaining paint to pour out.

 6. Allow each holiday ornament to completely dry without the tops on.

 So while my beautiful new Bayberry Christmas ornaments cured, I chose a different route for the larger plastic ornaments.

 Spray painting Christmas ornaments

-8. Lightly mist the ornament with a black matte chalkboard spray paint until covered.
+8. Lightly mist the outside of the ornament with a black matte chalkboard spray paint until full coverage is met.

 9. Hang ornaments until completely dry.

 I hung mine from large screws attached to a storage cubby indoors.